-- 1 14.5 ounce can whole peeled tomatoes
+- 1 15-ounce can whole peeled tomatoes

-- 1 carrot, diced
+- 1 small carrot, ends trimmed, diced

-- 3 cloves garlic, minced
+- 3-4 cloves garlic, minced

-- salt and pepper
+- salt and freshly ground black pepper

 Mike says I should add a friendly reminder not to just squeeze the tomatoes in your fist.
 Try poking holes with your thumb before squeezing them, otherwise you’ll be wearing juice.